 Manual removal is especially important in high-quality remnant areas where native species already exist.
 This careful, targeted approach protects sensitive habitat while preventing invasive species from gaining a foothold.

-PCPS does not conduct prescribed burns ourselves.
+PCPS does not conduct controlled burns ourselves.
 All burns are managed by the Forest Preserves of Cook County and overseen by professional, certified burn bosses under strict safety protocols.

 Without fire, prairie becomes shrubland, and oak woodland becomes closed forest.
 With fire, biodiversity flourishes.